IEA-Paris/PPIAS/content/articles/WPRN21/Day_2/Local Contexts & Policy - Session 5.md

-  present innovative tools and guidelines for better public decision-making, related to times of crisis in general or to the Covid situation in particular, with for instance a proposition to adopt new indicators, such as the “Acceleration index”, to monitor with great precision the evolution of pandemics."
+  present innovative tools and guidelines for better public decision-making, related to times of crisis in general or to the Covid situation in particular, with for instance a proposition to adopt new indicators, such as the “Acceleration index”, to monitor with great precision the evolution of pandemics.'
 picture: ''
 picture_copyright: ''
 yt: 5cyz4IOmbAs
 highlight: false
-bibliography: "/documents-exportes_q-a5.bib"
+bibliography: '/documents-exportes_q-a5.bib'
 custom_pdf: ''
 disciplines: ''
 ---

 This Q&A session on the theme "Local Contexts and Policy " during the WPRN 21 conference in Paris on December 10th 2021 is based on 8 projects registered in the WPRN database.

 <Youtube yt="5cyz4IOmbAs" caption ="Q&A session - Local Contexts and Policy "></Youtube>